What Makes Peppers Spicy?

 What Is The Hottest Part Of A Pepper?

 The highest concentration of capsaicin in peppers is within the placenta or “pith” portion of the flesh.
-This is the membrane that suspends the seeds inside of the pepper.
+This is the membrane that holds the seeds inside of the pepper.
 As a result, removing the seeds is often recommended when cooking to reduce the spiciness of a dish.
 The placenta is also the portion of the pepper to avoid touching while cutting peppers.

-Capsaicin will cause irritation to any part of your body that it touches, so be careful of the hands, eyes and any other sensitive skin.
+Capsaicin will cause irritation to any part of your body that it touches, so be careful of the hands, eyes, and any other sensitive skin.
 If you find yourself with a hot pepper burn on your hands, try some of our remedies here.

 Pepper seeds are often said to be the spiciest part of a hot pepper.
 However this is technically not true.
 The most spicy portion of a pepper is the placenta, or pith, not the seeds themselves.

-The pepper seeds often have residual capsaicin on their surface due to contact with the placenta, but the actual seeds do not contain any capsaicin.
+Pepper seeds often have residual capsaicin on their surface due to contact with the placenta, but the actual seeds do not contain any capsaicin.

 It is still best practice to remove the seeds in order to reduce spiciness when cooking.
 If you remove the seeds, chances are you will also remove most of the placenta, as the seeds are connected.